adiwg/mdEditor-doc/getting-started/entering-metadata/entering-main-resource.md

 {% endhint %}

 {% hint style='tip' %}
-  'Name' is optional and a little redundant if only one resource type is created for the metadata record.
-If only one resource is described by this metadata record the 'Resource Type Name' would likely overlap with the 'Record Title'('Citation Title').
-However if multiple resources are defined by this metadata record 'Resource Type Name' could become helpful.
+  'Name' is optional and a little redundant if only one resource type is described by the metadata record.
+In such cases the metadata record 'Resource Type Name' would likely overlap with the 'Record Title'('Citation Title').
+However, when a resource is prepared in multiple forms or multiple resources are defined by the metadata record, 'Resource Type Name' can be helpful.
 {% endhint %}

 {% hint style='working' %}